Crenshaw3000/Fireball-project/README.md

 # Fireball Finder <br />

 Fireball Finder is a full stack web app that allows users view NASA's fireball and bolide events and save an event details to their favorites.
-The user can also interact with the linear regression supervised learning model, a machine learning model, to see predictions of fireball and bolide events per year .
+The user can also interact with the linear regression supervised learning model, a machine learning model, to see predictions of fireball and bolide events per year.

 ![Homepage](/static/images/homepage.gif "Homepage") <br />